DevExpress/testcafe/docs/articles/documentation/reference/test-api/fixture/meta.md

 `value`    | String | The value of the metadata entry.
 `metadata` | Object | Key-value pairs.

 Metadata is additional information assigned to tests and fixtures.
-It can be used to filter tests or displayed in the reports.
+You can display it in the reports or use it to filter tests.
 Metadata is specified as key-value pairs.

 ```js
 fixture.meta('key1', 'value1');